code-for-nashville/glean-tennessee-web/README.md

 This is only necessary for changes that affect the app (the UI).
 For changes to background functions, see below.

+> If you get warnings about firebase as a peer dependency when you do `yarn install` then you will need to manually `yarn add firebase-admin` before you deploy.

 ## Firebase Functions
 Emails are sent using Sendgrid and firebase functions.